openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 | **Prescience** | See the future, read minds or auras, detect magic or evil, scry, communicate with extraplanar entities |
 | **Protection** | Protect from damage, break supernatural influence, dispel magic, bind demons |

-In *Open Legend*, you get to define your character's strengths and weaknesses by choosing the attributes that fit your character concept.
+In Open Legend, you get to define your character's strengths and weaknesses by choosing the attributes that fit your character concept.
 Described below are several methods by which you can assign your attributes.

 ### Quick Build